stat301-2-2024-winter/final-project-2-louiseoh2025/README.md

 ## Overview

-This project aims to properly develop a predictive model using supervised learning methods.
-It will identify and develop a predictive research question/objective for the Mental Health In Pregnancy During COVID-19^[Mental Health In Pregnancy During COVID-19 --- [https://www.kaggle.com/datasets/yeganehbavafa/mental-health-in-the-pregnancy-during-the-covid-19](https://www.kaggle.com/datasets/yeganehbavafa/mental-health-in-the-pregnancy-during-the-covid-19)], then properly apply machine/statistical learning methods to address it.
+This project aims to properly develop a predictive model using supervised learning methods for Mental Health In Pregnancy During COVID-19^[Mental Health In Pregnancy During COVID-19 --- [https://www.kaggle.com/datasets/yeganehbavafa/mental-health-in-the-pregnancy-during-the-covid-19](https://www.kaggle.com/datasets/yeganehbavafa/mental-health-in-the-pregnancy-during-the-covid-19)], then properly apply machine/statistical learning methods to address it.
+The goal of this project is to predict the weight of the baby at birth based on the biological and psychological factors of mother and baby during a pandemic.
+There are two recipes used and six model types examined.

 ## Folders